Carbon neutrality/climate change action

 • Pay close attention to policy trends, introduce and operate an internal carbon price

-Regulations on fossil Resources extraction business and cautious investment and lending stance of financial institutions
+Restrictions on fossil Resources mining businesses and cautious investment and lending stance of financial institutions

 • Coal mine production scale reduction